...

 Set up tracking and analytics

-Most email marketing software includes tracking and analytics features to measure the success of the email campaign.
-You can analyze your email campaigns’ open rates, click-through rates, and conversion rates.
+Most email marketing software includes tracking and analytics features to measure the success of your campaign.
+Make the most out of these features and analyze your email campaigns’ open rates, click-through rates, and conversion rates.

-Now that you know how to start your email marketing campaign, let’s explore some topics that you can cover in your marketing emails.
+To start your next email marketing campaign, let’s explore some topics that you can cover in your marketing emails.

 Enrolment information